-Its back to school time!
-As a working mom with 3 kids, it is a bit of a blessing to me.
-Here at Family Foot and Ankle Specialists, one of the most common things I treat children for is plantar warts.
+Here at Family Foot and Ankle Specialists, one of the most common problems we treat children for is plantar warts.
 A wart is a viral infection of the skin cells caused by the Human Papilloma Virus (HPV).
 There are many different types of warts on the human body.
 In podiatry the most common type of wart we see is a plantar wart.
 (Plantar is a word associated with the bottom of the foot).

 - Commonly seen in Children and Adolescence